-The Holidays are arriving and this year, more than ever, we need to rely on our own creativity to make our collective spirits bright!
-Here are 5 ways to bring lightness and cheer into your home and neighbourhood.
+The Holidays are arriving and here are 5 ways to bring lightness and cheer into your home and neighbourhood.
 Happy Holidays!

 The kids have started the countdown to Christmas.
 More and more decorations can be seen in the street.
 Now is the time to decorate your house front to feel welcome and cosy every time you come home… and make sure that Sinterklaas will find his way to you!